jstolarek/slicer/doc/roadmap.md

   * evalTraceOp is a disaster

-  * discuss with James lazy vs eager evaluation
+  * discuss with James lazy vs eager evaluation.
+What is Prov in Annot module?

-  * implement proper error handling so tha REPL doesn't blow in my face every time something goes wrong.
-Idea: create Error module with ErrorM monad, then each pass is done in its own separate monad that is just a synonym for ErrorM.

-  * parseIn and parseRepl should handle errors in the same way

   * Represent program as a series of expressions rather than as a single expression.
 This should allow to have better performance as desuagring and